Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java SE 9 was released in September 2017 and brought with it several changes.
 But not all of them were significant and important.
 These are the top three:

-Modularity – Project Jigsaw
+Modularity – Jigsaw Project

 The most significant change in the Java 9 environment was the modularity system, which was named the Project Jigsaw.
 A module is a group of code characterized by certain properties.
 The modularity feature breaks down a programming language into smaller models to:

-• Shading,
+• Shadowing

-• customized runtime JDK with smaller size.
+• Customised runtime JDK with a smaller size

 To create a new model, you need the module-info.java file in your src.main.java directory.
 In it you can define your module requirements.